Adventech/sabbath-school-lessons/src/en/2023-01/07/teacher-comments.md

 Care for the poor is a divine covenant commandment (Deut.
 15:7) and an expression of pure religion before God (James 1:27).

-1. What do the tithe command and Christian charity have in common?
+`1.
+What do the tithe command and Christian charity have in common?`

-2. What are the differences and similarities between welfare and Christian charity?
+`2.
+What are the differences and similarities between welfare and Christian charity?
 (1 Cor.
-13:1–3).
+13:1–3).`

 We help Christ when we care for those who suffer (Matt.
 25:35–46).